acados/acados/docs/embedded_workflow/index.md

 <br/>

 ## Deploying Simulink models
-In this chapter two methods are given for preparation of your Simulink model.
+In this chapter two methods are given for the preparation of your Simulink model.

 It is generally recommended to use the first method.

-### First method
+### Modifying Simulink Configuration Parameters
 This has been successfully tested on DS1202 MicroLabBox I in MATLAB / Simulink R2020b, on the DS1401 MicroAutobox-II (MABX2) and the DS1403 MicroAutobox-III (MABX3) in MATLAB / Simulink R2018b.

-#### Step 1: Prepare and build Simulink model
+#### Step 1: Include the relevant files
-1. Add `c_generated_code` folder to MATLAB path.
+1. Add `c_generated_code` folder to the MATLAB path.
-2. Open Simulink model configuration parameters, and under Code Generation / Custom Code / Additional build info, add the following paths:
+2. Open Simulink model configuration parameters (Ctrl + E), and under Code Generation / Custom Code / Additional build info, add the following paths:
 - Include directories:
     all the include directories in the `buildDSXXXX/install/include` folder as in this example:
 ```eval_rst